-Six to 10 people killed in Florida foot bridge collapse: senator
+Florida foot bridge collapse leaves 6 to 10 people dead: senator

 Students at FIU are currently on their spring break vacation, which runs from March 12 to March 17.

 Student Aura Martinez was having lunch in a nearby restaurant with her mother when a waitress told her the bridge had collapsed.
-She ran outside and helped pull a woman out her car, most of which was flattened by the bridge.
+She ran outside and helped pull a woman out of her car, most of which was flattened by the bridge.

 “Her car, it was literally a miracle of God, her car got squished by the bridge from the back, so she was able to get out and she was on the floor and it was just very traumatic,” she told the local CBS affiliate.